RonahNakonde/dockerized_pipeline_demo/README.md

 ## Requirements

-You need to have Docker installed.
+You need to have Docker install.

 ## Github Actions